top of page

 Research Methodology/ Design

-Two experimental case studies will be used to investigate on students’ wellbeing in relation to their artistic experiences along with visual art as meditation from art expression and phenomenology using mixed-methods via an onsite photo-video art exhibition.
+Two experimental case studies will be used to investigate on students’ wellbeing in relation to their artistic experiences along with visual stimuli as "visual meditation" from art expression and phenomenology using mixed-methods via an onsite photo-video art exhibition (visual stimuli) at a selected school or college.

-Study 1 will use a quantitative approach to examine which visual stimuli (colour characteristics, blurry effects, or juxtaposition) will stimulate creativity using Torrance Tests of Creative Thinking (TTCT) on control group and test group.
+• Study 1 will use a quantitative approach to examine which visual stimuli (motion or juxtaposition) via a meditation will stimulate creativity using Torrance Tests of Creative Thinking (TTCT) on control group and test group.

 Research Ethic:

-IRB approval will be mandatory as the study uses human participant.
+IRB approval will be mandatory as the study uses human participants.

 Goal & Expectation: